Personal development

 Conclusions

 Making friends as a teen or young adult with ASD is a journey that requires patience, effort, and self-compassion.
 By embracing your strengths, seeking shared interests, practicing social skills, and using technology to connect, you can navigate social interactions with greater ease.
-Remember that building friendships is about mutual understanding, respect, and shared experiences.
+Building friendships is about mutual understanding, respect, and shared experiences.
 With determination, practice, and a willingness to step out of your comfort zone, you can cultivate meaningful connections that enrich your life and contribute to your overall well-being.

 ASD Resources

-American Academy of Child & Adolescent Psychiatry – The AACAP provides a wealth of information on Autism and ASD
+American Academy of Child & Adolescent Psychiatry — The AACAP provides a wealth of information on Autism and ASD.

-Autism Speaks – A non-profit organization dedicated to providing information and support around Autism and ASD
+Autism Speaks — A non-profit organization dedicated to providing information and support around Autism and ASD.

-CDC – The CDC provides up-to-date information on a wide variety of conditions, including Autism and ASD
+CDC — The CDC provides up-to-date information on a wide variety of conditions, including Autism and ASD.